reni001/KDE-Plasma-Autorotate-for-Arch/Readme.txt

   -Corrected bug in plasma 6
 V2.8  2025-08-11
-  -Added support for wayland on plasma 6 & Cristal Dock for KDE Plasma Wayland
+  -Added support for wayland on plasma 6 & Cristal Dock for KDE Plasma Wayland V2.8.1 2025-08-13
+  -changed commands to be able to be installed on Arch based distros